Banff to Jasper Drive: The Complete Icefields Parkway Guide

 Tips for Your Icefields Parkway Road Trip

-• Pack snacks and water very few food options.
+- Pack snacks and water, as very few food options are available on the highway.

-• No cell signal on most parts of the highway download maps ahead of time.
+- No cell signal on most parts of the highway; download offline maps ahead of time.

-• Dress in layers weather changes fast in the Rockies.
+- Dress in layers as weather changes fast in the Rockies.

-• Plan for icefields parkway stops you’ll want to pull over every few kilometers.
+- Plan your icefields parkway stops in advance; you will want to pull over every few kilometres.

 Planning an Overnight Stay?